Behind-The-Scenes Film: REV'IT! Sports International Utah Catalog Shoot

 for locations to shoot background plates.
 They would use the captured images from Goblin Valley as a backdrop to the images they planned to capture in Moab.

-This would give them the look they wanted without having to worry about the lack of permits at Goblin Valley.
+This would give them the look they wanted without having to worry about permits for Goblin Valley.

 The next day we headed out to Hurrah Pass in Moab, Utah.
 The location they found in Hurrah Pass was incredible, the true definition of epic.
 Our location sat high

 above the valley floor with incredible vista's in every direction.
-We spent the day at this location getting everything set and then basically waiting for the light
+We spent the day at this location getting everything set and then basically waiting for the perfect

 most likely be passed over by the storm - however the radar didn't warn us of the wind & dust storm that kicked up without warning - sending the crew back to their vans,

-and the crew got the bike and model into position and started capturing until the light went down behind the mountains.
+and the crew got the bike and model into position and started capturing until the sun dipped behind the mountains.

 The last day of the shoot, our fourth location, was located at the base of Hurrah Pass, under a large red rock boulder.
 The setup consisted of a campfire, dirty riders & bikes,